-Preferred Stock outstanding.
+Series A preferred stock outstanding.
 See "Use of Proceeds."

-We do not anticipate paying any dividends on our common stock in the foreseeable future.
-See "Dividend Dividend policy page 14 of this prospectus for a discussion of factors you should carefully consider before investing in our
+Dividend policy We do not anticipate paying any dividends on our common stock in the foreseeable future.
+See "Dividend page 14 of this prospectus for a discussion of factors you should carefully consider before investing in our